IMMM-SFA/naturf/docs/source/user_guide.rst

 .. code-block:: python

-    import cerf
+    import naturf

-    costs_dict = cerf.costs_per_kv_substation()
+    costs_dict = naturf.costs_per_kv_substation()

 Preparing suitability rasters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **cerf** package comes equipped with sample suitability data but you can build your on as well.
+The **naturf** package comes equipped with sample suitability data but you can build your on as well.

-You can see which suitability rasters are available in the `cerf` package by running the following after installing the package data:
+You can see which suitability rasters are available in the `naturf` package by running the following after installing the package data:

 .. code-block:: python

-    import cerf
+    import naturf

-    cerf.list_available_suitability_files()
+    naturf.list_available_suitability_files()

 The sample rasters for spatial suitability at a resolution of 1km over the CONUS use the following format.
 Suitability rasters can be prepared using any GIS.